To foster art appreciation in the community through diverse exhibitions, educational programming, dynamic events, and cultural partnerships.

 The Fort Smith Regional Art Museum (RAM) originated in 1948 under the Arkansas Association of University Women.
 In 1951, the Associated Artists of Fort Smith began exhibiting art and holding classes in various locations throughout Fort Smith.
 In 1960, space for an art center was purchased, and in 1968, the Fort Smith Art Center was incorporated.

 The small Art Center offered a valuable service for local and regional artists by offering space for its artists for five decades.
-The opening of the new museum, located at 1601 Rogers Avenue near the heart of downtown Fort Smith, marked a major turning point for this organization.
-Arvest Bank made the expansion possible by donating the 16,000 square-foot building to the Art Center in January of 2009, following a $211 million dollar buyout of Superior Federal Bank in 2003.
-The Art Center was fully re-branded and opened in January of 2013 as the Fort Smith Regional Art Museum that is fully compliant with the standards of the American Alliance of Museums.
+Arvest Bank made an expansion possible by donating a 16,000 square-foot building to the Art Center in January of 2009.
+The Art Center was re-branded and opened in January 2013 as the Fort Smith Regional Art Museum.

-RAM facilitates nationally and internationally recognized traveling exhibitions and rotating exhibits of works by local and regional artists.
-In addition to ongoing exhibitions, the museum offers classes for children and adults, lectures, opening receptions, children’s art camps, galas, free Saturday programming, and artist-led workshops.
-The museum offers facility rentals and a specialty gift shop featuring one-of-a-kind items created by local and regional artists.
-The new state-of-the-art Museum meets national standards and has greatly contributed to cultural growth in the region.
+RAM exhibits local, nationally and internationally recognized artists.
+In addition to ongoing exhibitions, the museum offers children and adult classes, lectures, opening receptions, art camps, galas, and workshops.
+Additionally, the museum offers facility rentals and a specialty gift shop featuring artist-made items.